 Sexual Violence Prevention Committee: The Sexual Violence Prevention Committee Education Subcommittee provided in-person presentations to students In Their Shoes, designed for learning about domestic violence and sexual assault.
 Participants move, do, think, and experience the lives of individuals dealing with interpersonal violence.
-The Marketing Subcommittee promoted the campus It's On US! campaign, including involving students in creating new messaging videos and encouraging faculty to show the videos to students.
+The Marketing Subcommittee promoted the campus It's On US! campaign, including an educational pathway created within Dragon Central.